RubixML/Housing/README.md

 $ids = iterator_to_array($reader->fetchColumn('Id'));
 ```

 Notice that we are also importing the ID numbers from the ID column into a separate array.
-We'll need these numbers along with our predictions to submit to the contest.
+We'll need these numbers to submit to the contest later.

-Since the samples in `unknown.csv` are unlabeled we'll need an [Unlabeled](https://docs.rubixml.com/en/latest/datasets/unlabeled.html) dataset object this time.
+Since the samples in `unknown.csv` are unlabeled, we'll need to instantiate an [Unlabeled](https://docs.rubixml.com/en/latest/datasets/unlabeled.html) dataset object this time.

 ```php
 use Rubix\ML\Datasets\Unlabeled;